mapninja/Earthsys144/docs/announcement_week06_assignments_spring_2026.md

 1. The required PDF from **Basic Remote Sensing with Google Earth Engine**, including your chosen index, study area, screenshot, interpretation, and **Get Link URL**.
 2. The final QGIS map layout from **Tobler's Hiker Function**, plus the saved Earth Engine **Get Link URL**.
 3. The final four-panel PDF layout from **Sampling & Interpolation with QGIS**.
-4. The required PDF from **Introducing Planet.com Satellite Imagery**, documenting the AOI/search/filter/order-preview workflow and the safety switch explanation.

 ## Week 06 Overview